AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-The CSS now involves these classes, which get applied to `.nav-menu`:
+The CSS now involves these classes, which get applied to `.navbar-menu`:

 - `detached`: The default type of navigation menu.
 - `attached`: The menu is an extension of the navigation bar.
 - `sidebar left`: The menu opens as a sidebar from the left.
 - `sidebar right`: The menu opens as a sidebar from the right.

-## That's It!
+## Final Thoughts

 Creating responsive navbars in HTML isn't really all that difficult once you master basic positioning and Flexbox, as those two account for a majority of the CSS.
 The rest is just there to space the content and make things look pretty.